Lido Island, Venice – A Tranquil Winter Retreat & Lively Summer Getaway

 • Gelato: Even in winter, creamy Venetian gelato is a treat you shouldn’t miss!

-Lido at Christmas Time – A Magical Experience
+Lido at Christmas Time – My Magical Experience

 Visiting Lido at Christmastime is truly special.
 Unlike the crowded main areas of Venice, Lido felt peaceful, almost like a hidden winter retreat.
 The streets were decorated with twinkling Christmas lights, and local cafes served hot chocolate and seasonal treats.
 The festive yet relaxed atmosphere made the experience unforgettable.